saket/telephoto/docs/releasing.md

 # Release checklist

 - Check that sample compiles.
 - Run tests.
+Ensure that tests passed on CI.
 - Change version name from SNAPSHOT to an actual name.
-- Update README and project website with:
+- Update project website with:
     - new version’s maven address
     - new APIs
 - Commit `Prepare to release vX.X.X`.
 DO NOT PUSH YET.